JonatanHjelm95/PythonSemProjekt/README.md

 # How to run
-- Open python folder, run flaskApp.py; Make post requests to localhost:5001/api/predict with jsonbody { "name": "some name", "type": "STOCK/FOREX/CRYPTO" }.
+- Open python folder, run flaskApp.py; Make post requests to localhost:5001/api/predict with jsonbody { "name": "some name", "type": "STOCK/FOREX/CRYPTO" }
-OR
 - try demo at: http://167.172.164.163/